GAURAVLAMBA888/exam-duty-schedular/README.md

-### Input File Format
+## Input File Format

 The Input File must have following attributes (case sensitive) :
 1. name - Name of the teachers
 2. phone - Phone No. of teacher
 3. day - Week Day such as MON, TUE, WED, THU, FRI
-4. 8 - Class from 8 to 9 in the format x, y, z, semester. eg.CSE-8,STW,C-LH-201,2nd
+4. 8 - Class from 8 to 9 in the format ***x,y,z,semester*** . eg.CSE-8,STW,C-LH-201,2nd
-5. 9 - Class from 9-10
+5. 9 - Class from 9-10 <br>
-and so on upto 17 and if there is no class at that time then that particular cell must have "X".
+and so on upto 17 and if there is no class at any time then that particular cell must have "X".

-### Output File Format
+## Output File Format
+The Output will have teacher's list with increasing order of their load i.e. the teacher at top will have minimum load on that day.
 Output File Contains two columns :-
 1. name - Name of teacher
 2. phone - Phone No. of Teacher
-The Output will have teacher's list with increasing order of their load i.e. the teacher at top will have minimum load on that day.